narralabs/i18n-ai/README.md

 # i18n-ai

 i18n-ai is a gem that converts your locales into different languages automatically.
-Uses the en.yml file by default.
+Uses the `en.yml` file as base by default.

+Currently uses OpenAI (`gpt4o-mini`) to generate the translations but support for other AI models and APIs will be added soon.

 ## Installation